Types of student placement agreements

 Work Based Training and Practical Placement Requirements Policy (Policy Code: LT1711).
 Currently under review

-Completion of the Student Placement Agreement provides the following information.
+Completion of the essential paperwork provides the following information.

 Duty of care